darklang/docs/docs/tutorials/create-repl.md

 6. Next let's add the arguments.
 The structured editor simplifies creation of the arguments we want:

-- For the body, we want to pass `{test:"test1"}`: type `{`, hit enter, then add the key and the value.
+- For the body, we want to pass the value `{ test : "test1" }`.
+To do so, type `{` to start a record, then hit enter and add the key and the value.

 - For the query, we want an empty dictionary.
-Type `{`.
+Type `{` to create one.

-- For the header, we want the JSON content-type: type "json" and the autocomplete will offer you a function to use.
+- For the header, we want the JSON content-type, so type "json" and the autocomplete will offer you a function to use.

 ![gettingstarted/Screen_Shot_2020-02-11_at_10.41.50_AM.png](/img/gettingstarted/Screen_Shot_2020-02-11_at_10.41.50_AM.png)